MARTA rail: Rail system

-All trains are identified by their destinations, and an automated announcement system announces train destinations, bus and other transit connections, and landmarks that are at or nearby each rail station.
+All trains are identified by their destinations, and an automated announcement system announces train destinations, bus and other transit connections, and landmarks that are at or near each rail station.

 Each station also has a secondary designation that provides the cardinal direction (typically north, south, east, or west) and relative distance from the central Five Points station.
 For instance, Lindbergh Center is the sixth station from Five Points traveling north, and has the secondary designation (N6).
 Northeast of Lindbergh Center on the Gold Line, stations are designated with NE while continuing the numbering, so Lenox is (NE7).
 Similarly, Bankhead is on a branch from the main east-west trunk and is designated (P4), a legacy of the original Proctor Creek name for the Green Line.

 During daytime hours, trains on the Red and Gold lines service the entire north-south trunk line and split north of Lindbergh Center (N6).
 All MARTA trains are identified with a destination on electronic LCD signs on the front and sides of the train and on each car.
-After 9pm, the Red Line is short-turned and runs as a shuttle between North Springs (N11) and Lindbergh Center (N6), connecting to the Gold Line at Lindbergh Center.
+After 9pm, and also during single-tracking, the Red Line is short-turned and runs as a shuttle between North Springs (N11) and Lindbergh Center (N6), connecting to the Gold Line at Lindbergh Center.
 The connection is scheduled, with southbound Red trains arriving at Lindbergh Center just before Gold trains continuing southbound, and in reverse, northbound Gold trains arrive at Lindbergh just before Red trains leave northbound.

 Blue and Green lines service the east-west trunk line together between Ashby (W3) and Edgewood–Candler Park (E4).
 At Ashby, Blue Line service continues to H.E.
 Holmes (W5) while Green Line trains divert to Bankhead Station (P4).
 Green Line service terminates at Edgewood–Candler Park, while the Blue Line continues east to Indian Creek.
 After 9pm, Green Line service is short-turned and operates as a shuttle between Bankhead (P4) and Vine City (stop W2).
 On weekends before 9pm, Green Line service is short-turned at King Memorial (stop E2).

 Older system maps used orange to denote the North-South line and blue for the East-West line, including the Northeast and Proctor Creek branches.
-Lines were identified by the direction of travel and/or terminii.
-MARTA switched to a color-based route naming system in October 2009, so the North-South or North Springs-Airport line became the Red Line, for example.
+Lines were identified by the direction of travel and/or terminals.
+MARTA switched to a color-based route naming system in October 2009, so the Proctor Creek or Bankhead-Edgewood line became the Green Line, for example.
 The former Northeast line that served Doraville, known as the "heart of Atlanta's Asian community", was initially named the Yellow Line, which Asian-Americans found derogatory.
 It was renamed to the Gold Line in 2010 in response to the complaints.

 Many suburban stations offer designated free daily and paid long term parking in MARTA-operated park and ride lots.
 These stations also have designated kiss and ride passenger drop off parking spaces closest to the stations' entrances.